 The conservation status of the red-tailed chipmunk species is Least Concern.
 This means that the population of Tamias ruficaudus is stable and not in any urgent threat.

 The red-tailed chipmunk has a larger body than most chipmunk species.
-Red-tailed chipmunk fur is tawny on the back and sides, their rump is gray, their tail is reddish above and dark red below.
-Red-tailed chipmunk cheeks have two white stripes, three brown stripes, and three black stripes on the back .
+Red-tailed chipmunk fur is tawny on the back and sides, their rump is gray, and their tail is reddish above and dark red below.
+Red-tailed chipmunk cheeks have two white stripes, three brown stripes, and three black stripes on the back.
 In winter, the color of a Tamias ruficaudus can become more gray and less tawny.

 The red-tailed chipmunk species is very cute and looks a little bit shy if you ever come across it.
 They are quick, agile, and completely harmless to humans.
 You can find a Tamias ruficaudus family very easily in British Columbia and Montana.

 Red-tailed chipmunks can communicate using scent glands and chemicals in their bodies.
 This species can also use body language to communicate and will often sniff each other's cheek and neck during mating.
-This species can also smell the rear of another Tamias ruficaudus to obtain information through their anal scent glands.
+This species can also smell the rear of another Tamias ruficaudus to obtain information through its anal scent glands.